Laser Vision Correction – LASIK and PRK

 There are no needles.
 The eye is numbed using topical anesthetic drops, so no injections or needles are needed for the procedure.

 The entire surgical procedure for both eyes usually takes less than 30 minutes.
-You will be at the Laser Center for about a total of two hours on the day of the procedure, and you will need someone to drive you home after the procedure
+You will be at the Same Day Surgery Center for about a total of two hours on the day of the procedure, and you will need someone to drive you home after the procedure.

 With LASIK vision correction, most patients notice an immediate improvement in their vision and can resume most of their normal daily activities by the next day.
 The vision will usually continue to improve for 1-2 weeks after the procedure.
 With PRK, the vision will take longer to recover, usually 3-5 days.